-- Imam Khomeini Shrine: Mentioned it in our off the beaten track itinerary, this under-appreciated shrine is a great spot for a day trip.
+- Imam Khomeini Shrine: Mentioned it in my off the beaten track itinerary, this under-appreciated shrine is a great spot for a day trip.
 Budget travelers, don’t miss it — entrance is free!

 - Park-e Jamshidieh: A chill park in the foothills of northern Tehran.
 Bring picnic materials, or just sit and wait for some friendly Iranians to approach you for some conversation!